htuzel/PreparedaCode/README.md

 ## Usage

 1. Open the provided `source_files.txt` file.
-2. Update it with your file paths (one per line) as needed.
+2. Update it with your file or directory paths (one per line) as needed.
 3. Run the script:

     ```bash